For your second programming assignment,

 The file to be processed (items in the example)

 is a free-format text file.
-That is, the potential values
+That is, the numbers, variables, operators, and

 within are separated by arbitrary amounts of whitespace (i.e. spaces, tabs, and